Do you want to go to university? (If you don’t know, read this post first.)

 I failed, so I went to study a bachelor in communication and media in the Netherlands three years later.
 During my studies, I went on exchange to France in a political science university, then studied a masters in business, then a masters in political science in a Flemish university.

-I also worked as an ambassador of my program during the open days.
+I also worked as a university ambassador during the open days.

 1. What to Study